sjofna/GitHubifycode/main_driver_guide_rough.md

 Burn year data is also an excellent tool for assessing burning of the target area at a specific time.
 By extracting burn year from the same projects as dNBR, a fire perimeter can be extracted based on the year of inetrest (2018 here) and burn severity of that season can be assessed using the function `dnbr_classified$clip(fire_perim)`.

 > [!NOTE]
 > The task initiated prompts the user to export a burn severity raster to their Google Drive.
 After the file is properly uploaded it will need to be redownloaded and called in.
-Processing time for exporting the file this way are significantly shorter than attemting to save directly to the harddrive __*(assuming thats why it is done this way?)*__
+Processing time for exporting the file this way are significantly shorter than attemting to save directly to the the user's harddrive, however this option is possible.

 ### 2.11.1 Modifier Layers